 After surgery, your surgeon will explain what they found and any limitations you’ll have using your arm or leg.
 You may be placed in a sling or on crutches depending on your surgery.
-Usually, your surgeon will ask you to just rest and recover for a few days.
-After those few days, you may remove the bulky surgical dressing and shower.
+Usually, your surgeon will ask you to rest and recover for a few days.
+After that, you can remove the bulky surgical dressing and shower.

 In 10-14 days after surgery, patients can expect to see either their surgeon or a Physician Assistant to discuss what they found, what was done, and your recovery process.
-On average, it takes most patients a few weeks before they are back to their everyday activities, but scar tenderness can take up to six months to resolve completely.
+It generally takes most patients a few weeks before they’re back to everyday activities, but scar tenderness can take up to six months to resolve completely.
 If you have severe damage or loss of sensation to an area, it can take up to a year for you to reach full recovery.

 Our Experts Are Ready To Help.